Dhiraj Pratap Singh: Biography

 Singh joined Nepal Police as an Inspector on March 24, 1993.
-He also serving as the incumbent Head of INTERPOL National Central Bureau, Kathmandu as an ex officio.
-Singh was promoted as Additional IG on March, 2022.
-Prior to join as IGP, he served as Central Investigation Bureau.
+He was also serving as the incumbent Head of INTERPOL National Central Bureau, Kathmandu as an ex officio.
+Singh was promoted as Additional IG in March 2022.
+Prior to joining as IGP, he served in Central Investigation Bureau.
 Before that, he was chief of the police force in Madhes Province as a Deputy Inspector General.

-As DIG, Singh also lead the Central Bureau of Investigation.
+As DIG, Singh also led the Central Bureau of Investigation.
 As the Superintendent of Police, Singh commanded the Dang district.

 The appointment of Singh is apparently a violation of the seniority order in the Nepal police as he was the third-ranked officer in the police department after Bishwa Raj Pokharel and Sahakul Thapa.
 But he got promoted by superseding them.
-In this context Pokharel had filed a write petition to the Supreme Court demanding that the government’s decision to promote his junior Dhiraj Pratap Singh.
-Though Pokharel’s writ has been quashed by Nepal Supreme court.
+In this context Pokharel had filed a writ petition to the Supreme Court demanding that the government’s decision to promote his junior Dhiraj Pratap Singh, even though Pokharel’s writ has been quashed by Nepal Supreme court.